Skip to main content

 • Per-region routing. tenants.region is captured at create time; routing on it (running EU tenants out of an EU Postgres replica) is on the roadmap.

-• Stripe billing.
-Cost rollup is captured in billing_events; invoicing is operator-driven from the rollup until the Stripe model lands.
+• Automated billing.
+Cost rollup is captured in billing_events; invoicing is operator-driven from the rollup until the automated billing model lands.

 • Outbound voice (Vorel-initiated calls).
 Inbound only today.

-• Voicemail / fallback when LLM provider is down.
+• Voicemail / fallback when the LLM provider is down.
 A failed call disconnects.

 Where to go next